JoelLefkowitz/joellefkowitz/README.md

 Full stack software developer.
 Dedicated to producing quality content for the open source community.

-Have a look at my work: [Let's go see Joel's portfolio!](portfolio)
+Have a look at my work: [Let's go see Joel's portfolio!][portfolio]

 <br>